Everyone wants to say they hate lawyers, and yet I've never met a parent who didn't want their kid to be a lawyer.

 Let's go

 Working as a barrister or a solicitor isn't the only option for those with legal qualifications.
 In-house counsel is a good alternative to traditional law firms.
+In-house lawyers work directly for corporations and will advise them on legal matters.
+Having in-house lawyers is typical for the banking, insurance, and technology sectors.

 Salaries of In-House Counsel